Our research on plastic pollution

-We’ve teamed up with Coventry University for a citizen science project to discover more about plastic contamination in soils.
+We worked with Coventry University’s Centre for Agroecology, Water and Resilience (CAWR) to discover more about plastic contamination in soils.

 Alternative text should describe the visual content of the image.